mattmpe09/Nexford-University-BAN6420-Module-4-Assignment-Netflix-Data-Visualization/README.md

 Then implement the code to unzip it.
 After which you load the data set.
 The python file contents the solution to the requirement as stated in the questions.

 # How to execute the R code
 First install the ggplot2 package, then load your dataset pointing to the file path.
 Make sure to take note of your file path.
-The one on the code is my own file path.